GreoN5/MyFace/README.md

 This is a little porject representing my face.

-There are functions written on JavaScript that make some catchy animations.
+There are functions written on CSS that make some catchy animations and are applied with functions with JavaScript.